Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Architectural Stuff/Memory Management.md

 Idea links the the Excalidraw.

 ## Physical
 To controll what physical pages are in use we use a bitmap.
 Which is pretty simple to implement.
+I just need to make sure that all IO is reserved and kernel space as this can cause issues is we allocate it to another process to overwrite.

 ## Virtual
 For mapping virtual memory, pages are used.
 These consist of tables that for each table there are 512 more tables before eventually reaching the actual page entry which can then have the physical address entered and a couple flags.